Tianye-Song/Tianye-Song.github.io/Tell_stories_with_data/Assignment3.md

 * People B: 1.
 Change the title 2.
 Delete the data points on the graph which are not useful

 **Changes I made after the suggestions:**
-* I change the title to show accurate meaning of the graph.
+* I changed the title to show accurate meaning of the graph.
-* I use dual axis because of the different scales of the two features to show the trend more clearly.
+* I used dual axis because of the different scales of the two features to show the trend more clearly.

 **The final version of the data visualization:**